financelurker/pp-terminal/README.md

 The app uses [Typer](https://typer.tiangolo.com/) for composing the commands and [Rich](https://github.com/Textualize/rich) for nice console outputs.
-The Portfolio Performance XML file is read with [ppxml2db](https://github.com/pfalcon/ppxml2db) and efficiently held in [panda dataframes](https://pandas.pydata.org/).
+The Portfolio Performance XML file is read with [ppxml2db](https://github.com/pfalcon/ppxml2db) and efficiently held in [pandas dataframes](https://pandas.pydata.org/).

 If your command makes sense for a broader audience, I'm happy to accept a pull request.